We are currently searching for applicants to fill the role of Laser Physicist. For further details, please contact info@laserdamage.co.uk.

 This month's edition of Electro Optics Magazine features an article on the test ethos of BRL and our latest whitepaper on threshold elevation.
 Gemma Church explains how and why BRL takes a robust and accurate approach to laser damage testing, alongside comments from our CEO Dr Rona Belford on the potential to overtest samples during a laser damage test.

-Andrew Ritchie has taken up a new position at BRL as an Assistant Physicist and Systems Programmer.
-Andrew's experience in systems programming and robotics will be used to address a high level of system integration at BRL, enhancing the efficacy of our knowledgeable team of laser damage test experts.
+We are pleased to welcome Andrew Ritchie as a Physicist and Systems Programmer.
+Andrew's experience in A.I and robotics will be used to address a high level of system integration at BRL, enhancing the efficacy of our knowledgeable team of laser damage test experts.

 BRL presents "Laser Damage for Optical Coaters" via the Digital Exhibition at SPIE Security + Defence 2020.
-This virtual demonstration shows exactly what happens to optical samples under test and explains which samples you need for different types of certification.
-Exciting live footage of samples damaging is presented.
+This virtual demonstration shows real time optical samples under test and explains what samples are needed for different types of testing.
+Exciting live footage of laser damage is presented.
 It is now available to view on the SPIE website.

 This month's Electro Optics Viewpoint presents a short profile of BRL's capabilities as a laser damage test house and highlights the requirement of high LIDT for high power lasers.
 This Viewpoint, authored by BRL's CEO Dr Rona Belford, also examines the distinct regimes of laser damage and how they pertain to pulsed, CW or ultrafast laser systems.

 This month's Electro Optics magazine features BRL's latest whitepaper, "High Power Laser Damage & Annealing - Justification for ISO Standard Recommendations" by Dr Rona Belford and Kieran R Ross.
-We detail the potential for large scale variance in LIDT values by ignoring important details of the ISO standards.
+The potential for large scale variance in LIDT values is explained.
+This article emphaises critical details in the ISO standards.
 It is now available on the Electro Optics website.

 BRL has released a new whitepaper detailing the effects of small parameter changes, deviating from ISO standard laser damage testing.
-These small changes give rise to inacurate, high results due to annealing.
-The importance of ISO standards are justified.
+These small changes give rise to inacurate elevation of threshold values due to the test material changing (annealing) during the test.
+The importance of low dosage testing is verified.
 The whitepaper can be found here.

-Electro Optics Magazine has reissued an article by Andy Extance as part of a Tech Focus on Laser Optics.
-"Coating Techniques Push Laser Component Limits" was first issued in 2018, discussing advances in coating technology and highlighting BRL as a state of the art laser damage test house.
-Please scroll down to see the entry from 2018.
+Electro Optics Magazine has issued an article by Andy Extance as part of a Tech Focus on Laser Optics.
+"Coating Techniques Push Laser Component Limits" discussing advances in coating technology and highlighting BRL as a state of the art laser damage test house.
 The article can also be found here.

 Our recent whitepaper on CW Laser Damage is free to read via the June digital issue of Electro Optics Magazine.